 Olena Suslova is a human rights and gender activist and researcher with more than 30 years of experience.
 She has worked in Ukraine as well as countries of the former Soviet Union as an expert and trainer on gender, peace, conflict transformation.

 She is the founder of NGO the Women’s Information Consultative Center, which came into existence in 1995.
-She published about 50 books, research articles, and manuals on gender issues.
+She has published about 50 books, research articles, and manuals on gender issues.
 She has been heavily involved in the UN’s Women Peace and Security Agenda since 2010.